 Types

-Basically, the VIL build language is a statically typed language with partially postponed type checking at runtime as we will detail below.
-Thus, the VIL build language provides a set of formal types to be used in variable declarations or parameter lists.
-We distinguish between basic types, configuration types, artefact types, and container types.
+Basically, VIL is a statically typed language with partially postponed type checking at runtime as we will detail below.
+Thus, VIL provides a set of formal types to be used in variable declarations or parameter lists.
+We distinguish between basic types, configuration types, artifact types, and container types.

 Basic Types

-The basic types in the VIL build language correspond to the basic types of IVML, i.e., Boolean (Boolean), integer (Integer), real (Real) and string (String) with their usual meaning.
+The basic types in VIL correspond to the basic types of IVML, i.e., Boolean (Boolean), integer (Integer), real (Real) and string (String) with their usual meaning.

 Boolean constants are given in terms of the keywords true and false.
 Integer constants are stated as usual numbers not containing a “.” or an exponential notation.
 Real constants must contain the floating-point separator “.” or may be given in exponential notation.
 Strings are either given in quotes or in apostrophs and may contain the usual escape sequences including those for line ends, quotes and apostrophs.